Lab Notes · Research · Experiments

 Why Balanced Ternary?
 The Case Against Binary

-The mathematical elegance of base-3, natural signed-number representation without two's complement, and the physical case for three voltage levels in carbon nanotube FET devices.
+The mathematical elegance of base-3, natural signed-number representation without two's complement, and the physical case for photonic trit encoding in SWCNT@MWCNT devices.
 Why now?

 Theory Hardware